-But, what if your TV is producing such an obnoxious buzz that it is as loud as the audio coming from the speakers at normal listening levels.
-Maybe it is so loud, you can hear it across the room.
-If the picture looks fine otherwise, then you are simply dealing with a noisy circuit board (or boards).
+If your TV is producing such an obnoxious buzz that it is as loud as the audio coming from the speakers at normal listening level, and if the picture looks fine otherwise, then you are simply dealing with a noisy circuit board (or boards).
 To isolate which board it is, put your ear close to the perimeter of the television and listen all the way around to hear where the buzzing is the loudest.
 The culprit could be any or all of the above boards that are mentioned in the article under Names and Locations of the Power-Related Circuit Boards in Plasma TVs.

-If there is a loud buzz coming from the TV and there is no picture at all on the screen, then there is either a dead electrical short somewhere in one of the boards mentioned above, or the plasma screen has been damaged.
+If there is a loud buzz coming from the TV and there is no picture on the screen at all, then there is either a dead electrical short somewhere in one of the boards mentioned above, or the plasma screen has been damaged.
 Take a close look at the screen and see if there are any cracks in it.
 If the screen is cracked, it will need to be replaced.
 Refer to Cracked TV Screens and Replacing Plasma Display Panels.

 If the screen looks good, then at least one circuit board will need to be replaced.
-This scenario goes beyond the scope of our discussion.
 It would be best if you have the TV examined by a professional technician.